Programs of political parties in Armenia: Sasna Tsrer Pan-Armenian Party

-Sasna Tsrer Pan-Armenian Party is an Armenian nationalist political party that was founded in September 2018 during the Velvet Revolution.
+The Sasna Tsrer Pan-Armenian Party is an Armenian nationalist political party that was founded in September 2018 during the Velvet Revolution.
 The party calls for unification of Armenia and neighboring Republic of Artsakh.
-The party maintains an anti-Russian stance and supports the withdrawal of Armenia from both the Eurasian Union and the Collective Security Treaty Organization.
+The party maintains an anti-Russian stance and supports the withdrawal of Armenia from both the Eurasian Economic Union and the Collective Security Treaty Organization.
 Party members advocate for a strategic alliance with the United States and the European Union.
 Sasna Tsrer participated in the 2018 parliamentary elections but failed to gain any representation in the National Assembly.
+The party is a member of the National Democratic Pole.

 United Labour Party

 The United Labour Party is a social-democratic political party.
 It is led by Gurgen Arsenyan.
-The party has 1 seat in the National Assembly.
+The party has one seat in the National Assembly.